dhruvii255/Hospital-Management-System/README.md

 ## License
 This project is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).

-###### P.S This project is simply a proof of concept done while i was still in school/college.
+###### P.S This project is simply a proof of concept done while I was still in school/college.
 This project is not to be taken seriously and is not production ready.